Pamela Sunstrum

 Pamela Phatsimo Sunstrum is a visual artist.
 Her practice includes drawing, painting, installation, and animation.
-Her work has been featured in numerous exhibitions, including the GTA21 Triennial Exhibition at the Museum of Contemporary Art in Toronto, Canada; The Bronx Museum in New York, USA; The Wiels Contemporary Art Centre in Brussels, Belgium; Museum der Moderne Salzburg, Kunsthaus Zürich, Germany; The Showroom in London, England; and the Zeitz Museum of Contemporary Art Africa in Johannesburg, South Africa.
+Her work has been featured in numerous exhibitions, including The Curve Space at The Barbican, The Hague, and the Centre for Fine Arts Bozar.

 Biography

 Sunstrum was born in 1980 in Mochudi, Botswana, and spent her childhood in different parts of Africa and southeast Asia.
 She came to the United States in 1998 and received a BA with Highest Honors from the University of North Carolina at Chapel Hill in International Studies with a concentration in Trans-national Cultures in 2004.
 Sunstrum received her MFA from the Mt.
 Royal School of Art at the Maryland Institute College of Art in 2007.
 She later lived in Baltimore Maryland as an artist in residence at the Baltimore Creative Alliance, while also teaching at the Maryland Institute College of Art.
 She is currently based out of Johannesburg, South Africa while showcasing in both individual and group exhibitions around the world.
 Sunstrum was appointed assistant professor in the Department of Visual Art & Art History of York University in 2017.
+After retiring from teaching in 2020, Sunstrum now lives and works in The Hague, The Netherlands.
+She is currently represented by Goodman Gallery and Galerie Lelong &Co.
+NYC.
+Sunstrum describes her work as her contribution to the rising tide of global voices dissenting against colonialism, apartheid, genocide, and all other forms of human and ecological oppression and exploitation that have spawned from centuries of capitalistic greed and corruption.